AdaCore/spark2014/docs/lrm/source/packages.rst

 invariant is trivially satisfied because of the rule that a type invariant expression shall not have a variable input.]

-.. _tu-type_invariants-03:

-3. Invariant checking is extended to include in-mode parameters of functions in the same way as for in-mode parameters of procedures and entries.
-A type invariant expression shall not include a call to a function if such a call would introduce a cyclic verification dependency (i.e., a type invariant that cannot be proven to hold without first proving that the type invariant holds).
-[This often means that a type invariant expression cannot contain calls to functions declared in the visible part of the package in question.]

 .. _tu-type_invariants-04:

-4. Invariant checking is extended to include checking before a call, not only upon returning (although parameters of mode *out* are not checked).
-[If a callee could not assume that incoming values satisfy their invariants, then it would often be difficult to prove that outgoing values are good when returning.]
+4. The type invariant expression for a type T shall not include a call to a boundary function for type T. [This often means that a type invariant expression cannot contain calls to functions declared in the visible part of the package in question.]

 .. _tu-type_invariants-05:

-5. Invariant checking is extended to include checking of global inputs and outputs, and for all subprograms.
-   For purposes of determining type invariant verification conditions, a global of a given mode (i.e, *in*, *out*, or *in out*) is treated like a parameter of the given mode.
-[For example, the parts of a global of mode *out* generate the same type invariant verification conditions as for a parameter of mode *out*.]
-This rule applies regardless of where the global object in question is declared.
-[The rule for globals is stronger than the rule for parameters in the sense that it applies to all subprograms, not just the "boundary" subprograms for which Ada defines runtime checking of type invariants (Ada RM 7.3.2(17-19.4)).]
+5. [It is a consequence of other rules that upon entry to a boundary subprogram for a type T, every part of every input that is of type T can be assumed to satisfy T's invariant.]

 .. _tu-type_invariants-06:

-6. Invariant checking is extended to include checking the incoming parameter values of any calls from code where invariant-violating values may be available to subprograms where invariant-violating values are intended to be unavailable.
+6. Upon returning from a boundary subprogram for a type T, a verification condition is introduced for every part of every output that is of type T, to ensure that this part satisfies T's invariant.

+.. _tu-type_invariants-07:

+7. For every subprogram declared inside the immediate scope of type T, the preceding two rules also apply to [any parts of] any global input or output and to [any parts of] any tagged subprogram parameter.

+.. _tu-type_invariants-08:

+8. When calling a boundary subprogram for a type T or a subprogram declared outside of the immediate scope of T, a verification condition is introduced for every part of every input that is of type T, to ensure that this part satisfies T's invariant.
+[This verification condition is trivially satisfied if the caller is outside of the immediate scope of T, or if the input in question is subject to rule 5 and constant for the caller.]
 [The idea here is to prevent invariant-violating values from "leaking out".]
-   If we ignore generic units and dispatching calls for a moment, this means that invariant checking is extended to include checking parameter values for calls from within the immediate scope of a type-invariant bearing type T which will execute a subprogram body which is outside of that scope.

-   In the case of a dispatching call, this rule is applied to any call from inside the immediate scope of T which *might* execute a subprogram body which is outside of that scope (this determination is made without looking at any code outside of the package in which T is declared - conservative assumptions about such code are made instead, based only on visibility rules (and without using any available knowledge about the tag of the controlling operand).

-   In determining whether code which occurs within the expansion of an instantiation of a generic unit is inside of the immediate scope of an invariant-bearing type T, the location of the generic unit is ignored.
-[For example, if the package which declares the type T also exports a visible generic unit which is instantiated outside of that package, then subprograms declared within the expansion of that instance are considered to occur outside of the immediate scope of T.]

-   [Note that this rule has no effect on the generation of verification conditions corresponding to Ada-defined runtime checks, and in particular those stemming from the parenthesized clause about instances and generics in Ada RM 7.3.2(17).]
+.. _tu-type_invariants-09:

+9. [It is a consequence of other rules that upon return from a boundary subprogram for a type T or a subprogram declared outside of the immediate scope of T, every part of every output that is of type T can be assumed to satisfy T's invariant.]

+.. _tu-type_invariants-10:

+10. For every subprogram, the preceding two rules also apply to [any parts of] any global input or output and to [any parts of] any tagged subprogram parameter.
+[The verification condition of rule 7 is trivially satisfied if the caller is outside of the immediate scope of T, or if the input in question is subject to rule 4 and constant for the caller.]

+.. _tu-type_invariants-11:

+11. [In determining wether a dispatching call is a call to a boundary subprogram or to a subprogram declared outside of the immediate scope of T, the statically named callee is used.]

-.. _tu-type_invariants-07:
+.. _tu-type_invariants-12:

-7. Invariant checking is extended to apply to all parts of all tagged inputs and outputs of a subprogram or call.
-As with globals, this extension applies to all subprograms, not just "boundary" subprograms.
-   [This includes the case where a subcomponent of a tagged object is passed as an actual parameter of mode *in out* or *out*.]

-   [It is possible that the underlying tag of a tagged object (at runtime) may differ from the tag of its nominal (compile time) type.
+12. [It is possible that the underlying tag of a tagged object (at runtime) may differ from the tag of its nominal (compile time) type.
 Suppose that an object X is (statically) of type T1 (or T1'Class) but has T2'Tag as its underlying tag, and that T2 has one or more components which are not components of T1.
 Ada does not define runtime checking of type invariants for such "hidden" components of parameters.
-   In particular, when Ada RM 7.3.2(20) says "The check is performed on each such part of type T.", this does not include hidden components.
-In contrast, the phrase "all parts" in the preceding paragraph really does mean "all parts", not just the set of components whose existence is known statically.
-This is more similar to Ada's use of "every component" in Ada RM 7.6.1 (9/3).]

-   [This rule in introduced in order to deal with technical difficulties that would otherwise arise in the treatment of these hidden components.]
+The rules about tagged inputs and outputs in rules 7 and 10 are introduced in order to deal with technical difficulties that would otherwise arise in the treatment of these hidden components.]

 .. _default_initial_condition_aspect: